funkbit/TIKeyboardEvents/README.markdown

 Building
 --------

-1. Open the Xcode project, make changes and build as normal.
+1. Open the Xcode project and build as normal.
 2. Execute `./build.py` to package the module as an archive.
 3. Copy the archive to the Titanium directory to make it available: